AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 ## Visualisation

-In this section we will describe main parts of radar chart style and demonstrate how style can be applied.
+In this section we will describe main parts of polar chart style and demonstrate how style can be applied.

 The main idea of styles is to segregate visualization and data definition.
 Visual appearance of columns is defined